Fruchtzwerg94/PlantUmlViewer/README.md

 ## Installation
 Download a [release version](https://github.com/Fruchtzwerg94/PlantUmlViewer/releases) and copy the folder *PlantUmlViewer* with its content to the *plugins* subfolder of your Notepad++ installation directory.

-### Plugin Manager
+### Built-in Plugin Manager (after Notepad++ version 7.6)
-If you have the [Plugin Manager](https://github.com/bruderstein/nppPluginManager) installed you can search for *PlantUML Viewer* and install it.
+Alternatively, you can use the built-in plugin manager to install it directly.
+Just open Notepad++ and go to *Plugins*->*Plugins Admin* and then under the *Available* tab search for *PlantUML Viewer*.
+After checking the box, click *Install* at the top right corner of the window.

 ### Compatibility
 This plugin requires at least